MashaK5/text-index/README.md

 * Compiling a text index for a file that does not already have one.
     >This file does not yet have a text index.
 The index will be compiled.
     ...
-    Index is compiled.
+    Index compiled.
 Do you want to make a request?
 Enter "yes" or "no".

     >This file already has a text index.
     Do you want to make a request?
 Enter "yes" or "no".

 * Displays a response to a user request for a file that already has a text index.
-    >Please select the type of request you want
+    >Please select the type of request you want (enter the number):...
-    (enter the number and input data of this type of request separated by space):...

 #### Types of requests:
 1. Get a list of the given number of the most common words.